-This conference will bring stakeholders together to discuss the future of UK retail and the high street.
+This conference is bringing together stakeholders with policymakers to discuss the future of UK retail and the high street.

-It takes place with the new government beginning its work with a focus on the issues and the announcement of a reduction of 50% in business rates for small retailers including restaurants, pubs and cinemas.
+- reduction of 50% in business rates for small retailers including restaurants, pubs and cinemas, and

-- Options for policy on costs and future funding, and for stakeholder collaboration;
+- Options for further policy affecting costs and future funding for high streets;

-- The relationships between landlords and retailers, and trends in rent negotiation;
+- Stakeholder collaboration, relationships between landlords and retailers, and trends in rent negotiation;

 - Innovative approaches to high street regeneration; and

 - Policy to support competition between high street and online retail.